danielbrendel/dnyCorvusChat/Masterserver/README.md

 This product is the master server component of the CorvusChat service product.
 It allows you to manage a dynamic list of chat servers which are currently online.
 Chat servers can perform an add request to the master server to be added to the server list.
-Clients can retrieve the list to show which servers are currently accessible.
+Clients can retrieve the list to show which servers are currently available.